 What is the best month to visit Mussoorie?

-The best months to visit Mussoorie are April to June for pleasant weather (25-35°C), and December to February if you want to experience snowfall and cold conditions (0-4°C).
-Avoid the monsoon season (July to September) due to landslide risks.
+April to June is best for pleasant weather (25-35°C), while December to February suits travelers wanting snowfall and cold conditions (0-4°C).
+I’d avoid the monsoon months (July to September) given the landslide risk on the approach roads.

 How far is Mussoorie from Delhi?

-Mussoorie is approximately 285 km from Delhi via Dehradun.
-The drive takes around 7 hours.
-You can also take a train to Dehradun (35 km from Mussoorie) which takes about 5 hours, or a flight to Jolly Grant Airport (60 km away).
+Mussoorie is approximately 285 km from Delhi via Dehradun, roughly a 7-hour drive.
+You can also take a train to Dehradun (35 km from Mussoorie, about 5-6 hours depending on the train), or fly into Jolly Grant Airport (60 km away).

 Is Mussoorie worth visiting in 2026?